-ER's hull support, especially when underway, is extremely important.
+Ensuring that your MasterCraft is Held securely in place on the trailer's hull support, especially when underway, is extremely important.
 If it is not firmly and properly secured, your boat can be damaged as it bounces against the hull supports.
 All the necessary tie-down hooks for holding your MasterCraft are provided on your trailer.

 MasterCraft's Boat Buddy System is located on the winch stand.
-A separate tie-down strap is provided and should then be attached to hold the boat down to the trailer.
+Ask your MasterCraft dealer to demonstrate the proper use of the Boat Buddy System.
+A separate winch strap is provided and should then be attached to hold the boat down to the trailer.
 Besides keeping your boat from sliding off the rear if the Boat Buddy latch would fail, it will keep the boat on the trailer during quick stops or minor collisions.

 As noted previously, it is very important to be sure that the transom of your MasterCraft is resting fully and securely on the supports provided at the rear end of the trailer, and that it remains in place when parked or underway.
-Special rear tie-down straps are available from your MasterCraft dealer as an option for this purpose.

-Check often to be sure that the rear tie-downs are securely locked in place and that they are tight enough to prevent any movement of the boat.
 Check by rocking the boat on the trailer.
 If it does not remain firmly in place on the supports, tie-downs should be tightened or re-rigged.
-The strength of the rear tie-downs should at least equal the trailer's empty weight.